 Verdict

-If that fits how you work, you can try Gamma's free plan here: Try Gamma free — no card to start, upgrade only if you hit the credit wall like I did.
+If that fits how you work, you can try Gamma's free plan here: Try Gamma free.
+No card to start, and you upgrade only if you start hitting the credit wall.

 FAQ